lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 # Install MATLAB:
 Install statistics and machine learning toolbox

-# Other github repos used in this project:
+# Other Github Repos Used in this Project:

 ### https://github.com/lucasphilipp1/GEM
 Description: Predicts 3D conformation from HiC data.
 Method is based on manifold learning, which contrasts CSynth.
 The 3D conformation take days to compute using this method.